 (9) Architectural Drawings.
 All Applications must include the items identified in subparagraphs (A) - (D) of this paragraph, unless specifically stated otherwise, and must be consistent with all applicable exhibits throughout the Application.
 The drawings must have a legible scale and show the dimensions of each perimeter wall and floor heights.

-(A) For all Developments a site plan is submitted that includes the items identified in clauses (i) – (xii) of this subparagraph:
+(A) For all Developments a site plan must be submitted that includes the items identified in clauses (i) - (xii) of this subparagraph:

 (i) states the size of the site on its face;